Introduction: Use natural language to explore data with Power BI Q&A

-To add the Q&A visual to a report, select the new Q&A icon the select the new Q&A visual in the Visualization pane.
-Alternatively, double-click anywhere on the report canvas to insert the Q&A visual.
+To add the Q&A visual to a report, select the Q&A icon, or select the Q&A visual in the Visualization pane.
+Alternatively, double-clicking anywhere on the report canvas automatically inserts the Q&A visual.

 Use Q&A for dashboards

 By default, Q&A is available at the top of dashboards.
-To use Q&A, type in the Ask a question on your data box.
+To use Q&A, type in the Ask a question about your data box.

 You can integrate natural language in your reports in a variety of ways.
 For more information, see these articles: